ang-zeyu/infisearch/docs/src/how_it_works.md

 The postings lists of searched terms will be requested only on-demand from a static file server.

+## Limits

+The practicality / scalability of this tool is bound by 2 factors:

+### Size of the largest index chunk

+While the index is split into many chunks, some chunks may exceed the "split size" of `65535` bytes at times.
+This occurs when the chunk contains a very common term (e.g. a stop word like "the").
+While we could further split the information for this term into multiple chunks, all such chunks will still have to be retrieved when the term is searched, diminishing the benefit.

+Certain [indexing options](./indexing_configuration.md) like removing positions and pre-caching larger chunks on startup are available to alleviate this to some extent, though not infinitely.

+#### Estimations

+The test collection used during development is a pure-text `380mb` .csv file, with positional indexing enabled.
+No stop word removal is done.

+Under these settings, the largest chunk weighed `5mb`.

+As an estimate, this library should be able to handle collections < `800mb` with positional indexing.
+Without it, the index shrinks 3-4 fold, making it potentially possible to index collections `~2gb` in size.

+### Hardware capabilities

+Device capabilities is also another concern (e.g. performance when ranking and populating results), although in practice, you should be hitting limits due to the first factor long before experiencing issues with this.

 ## Other Design Choices

+### WebWorker built in

+Most of the search library operates on a WebWorker, so you don't have to worry about blocking the UI thread.

+Document field population is however, is done on the main thread, as copy large documents to-fro WebWorker interfaces is costly (messages) and / or awkward (SharedArrayBuffer) at the moment.

+### Wasm / Rust for the searcher

+The search portion of the project was developed in typescript for a very large part.
+While usable, switching to a wasm / rust implementation yielded 2-3 fold performance benefits on average, and never slower.

+The usual wasm overheads of transferring large, complex data structures across the boundary don't quite apply for the use cases here either, as only index chunks are transferred over in raw byte representation.

 ### Rust for the indexer